haooken/ManiacalLabs.com/content/posts/_wp_posts/2013-08-26-automatic-cat-lasers.md

 `_interval = (uint32_t)val;`

 This will not map the value (in which case the minimum interval is 5 minutes) and will activate the laser ever 22 seconds.
-Since the laser normally stays on for 15 minutes, every _other_ pulse will turn the laser back _off_ again, just as it would if you pressed the button on the back of the casing.
+Since the laser normally stays on for 15 minutes, everyï¿½_other_ pulse will turn the laser backï¿½_off_ again, just as it would if you pressed the button on the back of the casing.
 If this works and the laser activates every 22 seconds, comment that line again and re-upload the firmware.

-Now, re-seat the controller board in it's mounts and then place the ATTiny circuit in the empty space of the casing on the opposite side from the main controller board as shown in the picture below.
-Now the casing can be closed back up, again carefully to avoid breaking the tabs.
+Now, re-seat the controller board in it's mounts and thenï¿½place the ATTiny circuit in the empty space of the casing on the opposite side from the main controller board as shown in the picture below. ï¿½Now the casing can be closed back up, again carefully to avoid breaking the tabs.

 {{< gallery dir="/wp-content/galleries/2013-08-26-automatic-cat-lasers/3/" />}}